MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-product-recommendation.md

 ## Task 4 - Review model results and explanations

 Let the model complete the training and scoring of the data.
 You can now review the product recommendation model explanations.
-For more information, see [Review a prediction status and results](predict-transactional-churn.md#review-a-prediction-status-and-results).
+For more information, see [View prediction results](predict-transactional-churn.md#view-prediction-results).

 ## Task 5 - Create a segment of high purchased products